betterscientificsoftware/bssw.io/CuratedContent/PullRequestSizeConsiderations.md

 For another illustrative example, it is also worth considering what is the *smallest* size for a PR?
-Suppose some code was converted from Fortran to C and several off-by-one indexing bugs escaped everyone's attention in the initial commit.
+Suppose some code was converted from Fortran to C and several off-by-one indexing bugs crept in.
 Each represents a one-line fix.
 Does it make sense to split each into its own PR?
 It could.
-On the other hand, the overhead involved in creating branches and PRs, waiting for CI to run in each PR, applying the changes to both a release candidate and a main line not to mention email notifications and perhaps adding seperate bug-fix entries to a release notes file may be more than its worth to separate each into its own PR.
+On the other hand, the overhead involved of creating branches and PRs, running and waiting for CI, applying the changes to both a release and development branch and perhaps adding seperate entries to a release notes file not to mention all the additional notification traffic may be more than its worth.